cirocosta/estaleiro/docs/talk/README.md

+## DISCLAIMER

+The content here has definitely a bunch of rough edges and is not polished at all.

+Nothing on it is set in stone, and it has even been barely reviewed by me - it's a brain dump to foster discussions around the idea of building container images leveraging some cool new tech that is out there in a way that might solve some of our problems.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**